|Ship name||HMS VICTORY|

 This model of the VICTORY is 1 : 98 scale.
 Length is 104 cm, width 37 cm, height 73 cm.

 Have a look at the set of photos.
-There are several views of the entire model and of details.
+There are several pictures taken from different angles.
 Click images to enlarge!

 This model has already been sold.
 The pictures and the data are shown in the gallery of the ship models sold only to let enthusiasts and model makers enjoy the photos and maybe get ideas or some guidance, if someone builds such a model by himself.